Philanthropists Arranged Thousands Iftaar Dastarkhawans During Ramazan - UrduPoint

 A philanthropist Anwar Mehmood said, "Such iftars are arranged by well-to-do individuals on a personal basis, welfare organizations partake in the activity as well, allowing those not super rich to indirectly fund these noble initiatives through charitable contributions.

-Another philanthropist Inaam ul Haq said in addition to such dastarkhwans, many well-to-do individuals had also arranged for iftaar boxes for underprivileged people observing fast.
+Another philanthropist Inaam ul Haq said in addition to such dastarkhwans, many well-to-do individuals had also arranged iftaar boxes for underprivileged people.

 "The boxes, which are prepared for Rs100 to Rs200, contain pieces of seasonal fruits, dates, a slice of cake, a samosa or fried roll, and a portion of dahi barhay, cholay or fruit chaat, or on occasion, biryani, and are served with either a chilled water bottle or another drink," he added.